shaloo/docs.arcana/docs/concepts/authtype/custom-auth.md

     ```mermaid
     graph LR
-        BED[Arcana Developer Dashboard] --Custom OAuth Settings--> BEC{Gateway}
+        BED[Arcana Developer Dashboard] --Custom Auth Settings--> BEC{Gateway}
         BEC <--> BEA[Arcana Auth Protocol] <--> BEDKG[DKG]
     ```

-## Custom OAuth Settings
+## Custom Auth Settings

-The following custom OAuth settings can be specified via the {{config.extra.arcana.dashboard_name}}.
+The following Custom Auth settings can be specified via the {{config.extra.arcana.dashboard_name}}.

 ### JWKS Endpoint

-A JWKS Endpoint is a read-only URL exposed by the custom OAuth server or any other server that manages the cryptographic keys or JSON Web Keys (JWK) as per the [IETF RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) and [IETF RFC7519](https://datatracker.ietf.org/doc/html/rfc7519) standards.
+A JWKS Endpoint is a read-only URL exposed by the Custom Auth server or any other server that manages the cryptographic keys or JSON Web Keys (JWK) as per the [IETF RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) and [IETF RFC7519](https://datatracker.ietf.org/doc/html/rfc7519) standards.
 JWKs are used to validate the integrity of a JWT and the encoded data by the {{config.extra.arcana.sdk_name}}.

 ### User Identifier String